The Watson Twins

 The Watson Twins are an Americana band based in Nashville, TN formed by identical twin sisters Chandra and Leigh Watson.

 Biography

 Chandra and Leigh were born on March 17, 1975, in Tulsa, Oklahoma and raised in Louisville, Kentucky.
+Their father, Bobby Watson, was a college basketball coach who was killed in a plane crash in 1977.
 They attended the University of Evansville then moved to the Silver Lake neighborhood of Los Angeles, California in 1998, where they were founding members of Slydell.
 They also began writing their own music and performing with other local musicians.

 In 2006, the Watson Twins released their debut EP, Southern Manners, simultaneously with Rabbit Fur Coat, their collaboration with singer-songwriter Jenny Lewis, a neighbor of the sisters in Silver Lake.
 Their album, Fire Songs, was released on June 24, 2008.
 On February 9, 2010, they released Talking To You, Talking To Me on Vanguard Records.

 The group recorded a version of the Neil Young song "Powderfinger" for the American Laundromat Records compilation charity album titled Cinnamon Girl - Women Artists Cover Neil Young for Charity, released in February 2008.